Agreements and FAQs

 The purpose of the preregistration review is to ensure that:

-• The form is complete and meets standards for a quality preregistration
+• The form is complete and all required sections have meaningful responses

 • Ethical review (e.g., IRB) information is in place where sensitive data is requested

-• A comparative dataset or retrospective childhood assessments are is being used for Wave 1 data
+• A comparative dataset or retrospective childhood assessments are being used for Wave 1 data

 Registered Reports